-- (a) Existing data applicable to local situation (e.g. represented by similar ecological conditions); - (b) National data (e.g. from national forest inventory or national greenhouse gas (GHG) inventory); - (c) Data from neighbouring countries with similar conditions; - (d) Globally applicable data.
+- (a) Existing data applicable to local situation; - (b) National data; - (c) Data from neighbouring countries with similar conditions; - (d) Globally applicable data.

 2. Measurement of variable plots

 This method estimates tree biomass per hectare from the basal area per hectare and therefore does not require individual tree measurements.
 Tree basal area is obtained at the centre of a sample plot using an angle-count instrument (e.g. a wedge prism or a relascope).